juhkarhu/cybersecurityproject/README.md

 My project for [Cyber Security Base 2022](https://cybersecuritybase.mooc.fi/) courses Course Project I assignment.
 The goal for the project is to construct software with at least five security flaws from the [OWASP Top 10 Web Application Security Risks](https://owasp.org/www-project-top-ten/) list.
 In the list below, I have pointed out each flaw, how to use it, and how to fix it in code.

-The repository can be found here: LINK HERE
+The repository can be found here: https://github.com/juhkarhu/cybersecurityproject

 To use the project on your own machine, download and extract the files, open terminal in the project directory and type: